rafaelmourao/ag-competition/README.md

 ## Running

-All code was written in MATLAB, using MATLAB's OOP implementation.
 Tested in an unix server, MATLAB 2014b with a parallel cluster set up.
-Some of the code uses KNITRO 9.1.0, but it will probably run even if knitro is not installed.
+Some of the code uses KNITRO 9.1.0.
+If KNITRO is not installed it will probably run correctly using MATLAB's optimization functions.

 ## License